Achievable logoAchievable logo

 Respond

-If a cybersecurity event occurs, protocols should exist to properly respond to the issue.
-NASAA recommends putting the following procedures in place:
+If a cybersecurity event occurs, the firm should have protocols to respond appropriately.
+NASAA recommends procedures for:

 • Protocols for notification to the appropriate authorities